mirasac/algonume/project/Notes.md

 - As flavour, do a routine in the main module where the spectral bands are evaluated automatically based on the studied gases, instead of specifying them manually in an array.
 It can be also a class method of the atmopsheric layer class.
 - Where possible, use integer values.
 - Flush file buffer only when needed because it could become a huge bottleneck in program execution.
+- How do I choose which formulae are suitable for specific wavelengths?
+Do I simply set a threshold on wavelenght value?
+I may also set the function as method of the class used to represent gases.

 ## Release
 - Remove all personal comments.